Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-To add a child group to a parent group, open the Windows PowerShell, and
+To add a child group to a parent group, open PowerShell, and

-run the following command, replacing the Directory ID, group and member names with
+run the following command with your Directory ID, group name, and member name:

 Removing a group from a group